contractautomataproject/ContractAutomataLib/README.md

 related to the `invoice` feature: this is the product `p1: R={card} F={cash}`, identified as a *super-*product of both `p2` and `p3`.
-Indeed, required and forbidden actions of `p1` are included in its sub-products; and the two â€œtopâ€� products are `p1` and `p4`.
+Indeed, required and forbidden actions of `p1` are included in its sub-products; and the two “top” products are `p1` and `p4`.
 FMCAT exploits this ordering relation (i.e. set inclusion) among products to efficiently verify the service product line.
 The partial order of the above